 The movie is about a wealthy couple, André and Mika, who live in a mansion in Switzerland.
 Mika is a successful businesswoman who inherited her father's chocolate factory, and André is a renowned pianist.
 When a young pianist named Jeanne enters their lives, long-buried family secrets are revealed, and their lives spiral out of control.

-The film received positive reviews upon its release, with critics praising the performances and Chabrol’s direction.
+This film received positive reviews and film critics particularly liked the acting performances and Chabrol's direction.

 "Mr. Mistake's Belgian Chocolate" is a 2020 independent short film directed by Jo Yokota.
 The movie is about a man named Mr. Mistake who teleports to Belgium when he eats a chocolate given to him by a woman.